Venumadhavmule/Venumadhavmule/README.md

 - *SQL*
 - *Programming*
 ## Personal traits
-- Mostly i like to work in joyful and humourable environment
+- I prefer to work in a joyful and humorous environment.
 ### Algorithms [LeetCode](https://leetcode.com/venumadhav_mule/)
 ## Languages and Tools
 <div>